IamVigneshC/GCP-Streaming-IoT-Kafka-to-PubSub/README.md

 Whether Kafka is provisioned in the Cloud or on premise, you might want to push to a subset of Pub/Sub topics.
 Why?
 For the flexibility of having Pub/Sub as your Google Cloud event notifier.
 Then you could not only choreograph Dataflow jobs, but also use topics to trigger Cloud Functions.

 So how do you exchange messages between Kafka and Pub/Sub?
 This is where the Pub/Sub Kafka Connector comes in handy.
-In this lab you will learn the basic steps to start working with a Kafka connector on Google Cloud.

 Tip: Here we use a virtual machine with a single instance of Kafka.
 This Kafka instance connects to Pub/Sub and exchanges event messages between the two services.

-In the real world, Kafka would likely be run in a cluster, but for this lab you will develop a simpler (and cheaper) usage pattern.
+In the real world, Kafka would likely be run in a cluster.

 ![Image of CloudBuild](https://github.com/IamVigneshC/GCP-Streaming-IoT-Kafka-to-PubSub/blob/main/Architecture.png)